Projects

 2) Community + Business Resilience Initiative

-The Community + Business Resilience Initiative (CBRI) supports the growth of a WV climate technology cluster by working with communities and local businesses to provide multi-layered community-based programs, small business support, and technical assistance to help create sustainability practices, green business strategies, and economic resilience plans.
+The Community + Business Resilience Initiative (CBRI) supports the growth of a West Virginia advanced technology cluster by working with communities and local businesses to provide multi-layered community-based programs, small business support, and technical assistance to help create business strategies and practices, as well as economic resilience plans.
 The initiative builds a 3-prong approach that serves as the foundation for successful economic diversification:

 • People (leadership and business development)